paaalm/compress-images/README.md

 # Compress images
-bash script to compress high-resolution images in folder.
+bash script to compress high-resolution images in folder using ImageMagick.